 Have high standards for your fuel

 Food quality is important.
 Learn about where your food comes from.
-If you eat meat or eggs, look for grass fed and pasture raised.
+If you eat meat or eggs, look for grass-fed and pasture-raised options.
 If you have a sweet tooth, be discerning about the ingredients in your sweets.
-Avoiding processed sugar and high fructose corn syrup can help you perform at a higher level.
+Avoiding processed sugar and high-fructose corn syrup can help you perform at a higher level.

 A couple of dancer chats I always come back to when I think about the importance of high quality fuel for dancers are Shelby Elsbree, formerly Boston Ballet and Jenelle Manzi, New York City Ballet.

-Protein, Carbs and Fat are the macronutrients that make up food.
-There’s often a debate about which you should eat the most of.
+Protein, carbs, and fat are the macronutrients that make up food.
+There’s often a debate about which you should eat the most often.
 There are diets out there that highlight each one.
 Some say eating more carbs will help you perform your best while others promote more protein or fat.

-For most, a balance of macronutrients is going to help you feel satisfied, energized and maintain health.
-Therefore, it’s helpful to have an idea of what macros are found in the foods you’re eating most often.
+For most, a balance of macronutrients is going to help you feel satisfied and energized, and you’ll maintain your health; therefore, it’s helpful to have an idea of what macros are found in the foods you’re eating most often.

 Nutrition info means nothing if you’re not relating to food and your body in a positive way…